Riding a boda boda (motorbike) is all part of the Ugandan experience, but play it safe and minimise the risks.

-There’s nothing more exciting than having the wind blow through your hair on a beautiful sunny day – but you wouldn’t take these risks at home would you?
+There’s nothing more exciting than having the wind blow through your hair on a beautiful sunny day – but you wouldn’t take the risks of riding on the back of a stranger’s motorbike without wearing a helmet back home would you?
 Ask yourself: would you do this if your mum knew about it?

 Here’s the Muzungu’s advice on how to ride a boda boda in Uganda:

 - You might be on a budget, but your safety is worth more than saving a few thousand shillings.
 Try and get a licensed ‘special hire taxi ‘home, sharing with friends if possible.

 - Don’t ever just flag down a passing boda driver at night – they could be anyone.

 - Wear a crash helmet, ideally your own.
 If the boda boda driver has one, the chances are it will not fit, there will be no chin strap, it may have been dropped many times (and thus rendered almost useless) and, besides, you don’t know who else has had it on their head!

 - Use a boda recommended by a friend.
 Store his / their numbers on your phone.
 (It doesn’t mean you have to date them ladies, although they may try it on!)

 - Use a boda from a recognised boda ‘stage’ (like a bus stop).
 These guys are licensed, whereas the majority of bodas on the streets are not.
 If you have an accident, the boda is likely to disappear before you scrape yourself off the tarmac.
 If you take a boda from a stage, you can at least report the driver to the stage chairman or the police.